nanome-ai/plugin-loaders/README.md

 $ pip install nanome-loaders
 ```

-In order to load non-molecular files with Web Loader, the following applications should be installed on the computer running the plugin:
+In order to load non-molecular files with Web Loader, the following applications/packages should be installed on the computer running the plugin:
-- For Linux, the package "imagemagick" is required.
+- ImageMagick
+- LibreOffice
+- Ghostscript

-- For Windows, ImageMagick should be installed, as well as LibreOffice and Ghostscript.
-Both ImageMagick and LibreOffice should be in the PATH environment variable (the folder containing simpress.exe should be in PATH for LibreOffice)
+For Windows especially, make sure that these applications are in the PATH environment variable (the folder containing simpress.exe should be in PATH for LibreOffice)

 ### Usage